 Antifraud service assesses the fraud risk factor by processing MaxMind’s GeoIP/minFraud service data via our unique algorithms.
 The algorithms are based on our substantial experience in online credit card processing and are specially adapted to be used in X-Cart shopping cart system.
 Rolled out long ago, the service proved to be extremely helpful and effective for thousands of X-Cart merchants.

-To start using the addon, subscribe to one of available plans depending on the amount of requests you need to procees per.
+To start using the addon, subscribe to one of the available plans.
+The plans differ based on the number of service requests.

 - AntiFraud Addon Installation and Setup